Your Eyes and Blue Light: Do Anti-Blue Light Screen Protectors Work?

 National Eye Institute (NEI): This organization has supported and conducted a series of studies on the effects of blue light on retinal health.
 Studies have shown that high-energy blue light may be potentially toxic to retinal cells, and long-term exposure may cause retinal damage.

-Reports published by some authoritative organizations such as the World Health Organization (WHO) and the American Academy of Ophthalmology also mentioned that although blue light exists naturally, the intensity and duration of its source may be potentially harmful to the eyes.
+Reports published by some authoritative organizations, such as the World Health Organization (WHO) and the American Academy of Ophthalmology, also mentioned that although blue light exists naturally, the intensity and duration of its source may be potentially harmful to the eyes.
 Such reports recommend that people take appropriate measures to protect their eyes, especially when using electronic devices for long periods of time.

 Although research on the effects of blue light is still ongoing, there is scientific evidence that moderate blue light is beneficial, while excessive blue light, especially from artificial light sources, may cause discomfort and health risks.
-Therefore, taking appropriate precautions, such as using blue light blocking glasses or screen protectors, and arranging the time of using electronic devices properly, will help reduce potential blue light hazards.
+Therefore, taking appropriate precautions, such as using blue light-blocking glasses or screen protectors, and arranging the time of using electronic devices properly will help reduce potential blue light hazards.

+Screen Filters: Blue light filters are available for smartphones, tablets, and computers.
+These filters block a significant amount of blue light from reaching your eyes while maintaining display visibility.
+They are simple to install and can make a significant impact in minimizing eye strain.
 PERFECTSIGHT screen protector uses self-developed rare earth coating technology to achieve protection against harmful blue light.
 Through the "radar absorption principle" of the F22 stealth fighter, rare absorbing materials synthesized from multiple layers of rare earth elements can eventually achieve a blue light radiation filtering rate of >55% in the 380nm-480nm spectrum band; the high-energy short-wave blue light interception rate in the 435-440 nanometer band reaches 55%-70%, reducing the irreversible damage caused by blue light to the eyes.

 While pursuing technological convenience, we should pay more attention to health and protect our eyes.
-With the continuous deepening of relevant research, people will have a better understanding of blue light and its effects in the future, and will be able to use various digital devices more scientifically and reasonably, thereby achieving a balance between digital life and health.
+With the continuous deepening of relevant research, people will have a better understanding of blue light and its effects in the future and will be able to use various digital devices more scientifically and reasonably, thereby achieving a balance between digital life and health.